 - 29.4 The flexibilities contained within Paid Personal Leave are premised on Council as an employer, showing trust in its employees to utilise their Paid Personal Leave for genuine purposes, and employees respecting the trust shown in them.
-Where that reciprocal trust has been broken and employee's access to Paid Personal Leave may be withheld in the following circumstances: - 29.4.1 Where the employee on more than one (1) occasion fails to notify Council with no valid reason of their need to take leave in accordance with Clause 29.3 above; or - 29.4.2 Where an employee, following counselling or a warning about their behaviour or conduct, engages in conduct or behaviour that is inconsistent with Council's values; or - 29.4.3.
-For any valid and good reason that the Council may have. - 29.5 Where Council wishes to implement this restriction, it must provide the employee an opportunity to respond to the proposed course of action before a final decision is made.
+Where that reciprocal trust has been broken and employee's access to Paid Personal Leave may be withheld in the following circumstances: - 29.4.1 Where the employee on more than one (1) occasion fails to notify Council with no valid reason of their need to take leave in accordance with Clause 29.3 above; or - 29.4.2 Where an employee on repeatedly fails to record personal leave already taken in Council's self-service leave software/application within an acceptable period from the conclusion of their personal leave period; or - 29.4.3 Where an employee, following counselling or a warning about their behaviour or conduct, engages in conduct or behaviour that is inconsistent with Council's values; or - 29.4.4 For any valid and good reason that the Council may have. - 29.5 Where Council wishes to implement this restriction, it must provide the employee an opportunity to respond to the proposed course of action before a final decision is made.
 Council's decision will then be final, and may only then be reversed at Council's discretion having regard to the employee's ongoing behaviour, conduct and approach to his/her personal leave. - 29.6 An employee whose access to Paid Personal Leave is restricted is required to produce a medical certificate for any absence taken.
 An employee will not be required to produce a medical certificate for such absence where the circumstances would make it unreasonable for the employee to do so.
 In this case the employee may be required to provide Council with a Statutory Declaration or any other form of reasonable evidence to the satisfaction of Council that substantiates the reason for the absence. - 29.7 Failure to provide a medical certificate, Statutory Declaration or other form of reasonable evidence to the satisfaction of Council may result in non-payment of leave.
-In such cases the time away from work will be regarded as an unauthorised absence. - 29.8 Where personal and genuine needs exceed an employee's accrued entitlements, unpaid personal leave may be requested with approval at the discretion of their line manager. - 29.9 Personal leave shall be portable from council to council within the Local Government sector.
-If an employee worked within the Local Government sector immediately prior to working for the Council, the employee is entitled to carry personal leave credits from the previous employer to the Council.
-Such personal leave credits will only be available to the employee once the employee has exhausted the credits accrued with the Council.
+In such cases the time away from work will be regarded as an unauthorised absence.